telegram-bot-php/core/README.md

 This is an official announcement of support, which allows integrators of all sorts to bring automated interactions with the [Telegram Bot API](https://core.telegram.org/bots/api) to their users.

-This library is designed to provide a platform where one can simply write a bot and have interactions in a matter of minutes.

 This library features:

 - The easiest and simplest way for [update handling](#update-handling)